eatdust/gaialaxy/README.md

 ### Compilation

-Please ensure that you have a working installation of **gfortran** and **gcc** compilers (or alternatives), the [cfitsio](https://heasarc.gsfc.nasa.gov/fitsio/) and [wcslib](https://www.atnf.csiro.au/people/mcalabre/WCS/wcslib/)
+Please ensure that you have a working installation of the **gfortran** and **gcc** compilers (or alternatives), the [cfitsio](https://heasarc.gsfc.nasa.gov/fitsio/) and [wcslib](https://www.atnf.csiro.au/people/mcalabre/WCS/wcslib/)